-Four of the five members of the category are UVCB substances.
-Considering the wide ranges of constituents in the UVCBs, their composition varies widely.
-You have not explained whether and how the highly variable composition may affect the toxicity of the category members, including the analogue substance, EC No 290-836-4, CAS No 90268-36-3.
+Considering the wide ranges of constituents in the UVCBs, the composition of this UVCB substance and other UVCB substances in the category varies widely.
+You have not explained whether and how the highly variable composition may affect the toxicity of the category members.
 Therefore, ECHA considers that you have not demonstrated that the composition of the substances within the category is sufficiently similar to allow prediction of the toxicity of the target substance(s) of the category.